ncatlab/nlab-content/pages/3736.md

   }
 $$

 for each distinguished filler $\hat k$.
 But since the composite may factor through $Y$ in many ways, this will not give a unique notion of filler.
-So we shall iteratetively form colimits that equate these potentially different fillers.
+Therefore we shall iteratetively form colimits that equate these potentially different fillers.

 +-- {: .proof}
 ###### Proof

+Let $H$ be the set of morphisms of the form $h : A_j \to X$ that factor through $f : Y \to X$.
+For each $h \in H$ let $F_h$ be the set of images of distinuished fillers $B_j \to X$.

 Set

 $$
   X_H := \lim_\to